How to Do a WordPress Migration: 3 Easy Methods and the Best Plugins

 - Wait for the plugin to finish retrieving your WordPress files.
-Once the process is complete, download the backup file in the .wpress format from the pop-up window.
+Once complete, download the backup file in the WPRESS format from the pop-up window.

-- Open the WordPress admin dashboard of your new hosting account and navigate to All-in-One WP Migration -> Import.
+- Open the WordPress admin dashboard of the new hosting provider and navigate to All-in-One WP Migration → Import.

-- Once the process is completed, click Finish.
+- Once the process is complete, click Finish.

-If the import method doesn’t work, you can upload the backup data manually via FTP or File Manager and use the restore feature.
-To unlock the backup restore feature, you’ll have to upgrade to the Unlimited Extension.
+If the import method doesn’t work, upload the backup data manually via FTP or File Manager and use the restore feature.

 - Generate and download the .wpress file to your local computer.

-- Log in to your FTP client or open the File Manager on your new WordPress host.
+- Log in to your FTP client or open the File Manager on the new hosting provider.

-- Upload the .wpress file to the folder wp-content/ai1wm-backups.
+- Click the Upload button and add the WPRESS file to the public_html/wp-content/ai1wm-backups folder.

-- Click Proceed to begin the migration process.
+- Click Proceed to begin the restoration process.

 - Choose a new structure and press Save Changes.
-If you’re using a Custom Structure, make sure to copy it first.
+If you’re using a Custom Structure, copy it first.